AnthonyvW/FORGE/README.md

 > **📅 Scheduled Release:**
-> FORGE is currently in active development.
+> FORGE is currently in active development and is planned to have its first stable build in July.
 >